Stuycs-K/project03-final-09-kamrowskiv/PROPOSAL.md

 Breaking down project by:
 Main server:
 - Waits for client connection with named pipes
+- Has a lobby to hold unmatched players
 - Forks a subserver process for each client session

 Subserver: